 Fashion in the Middle Ages ( 400 – 1200 AD)

-There was also clear distinctions between garments of the rich and the poor.
+There were also clear distinctions between the garments of the rich and the poor.
 The rich women wore layers of dresses.
-The rich men wore tunics which were sewn up on the sides in contrast to the poor who had their tunics open from hem to waist.
+The rich men wore tunics that were sewn up on the sides in contrast to the poor who had their tunics open from hem to waist.

 Read more on Anglo-Saxon clothing here

-After the Norman Invasion, the fashion in England changed slightly.
-Clothes became more close fitting and elegant.
+After the Norman Invasion, fashion in England changed slightly.
+Clothes became more close-fitting and elegant.